JLGB: History

-Wartime history
+Wartime

 The JLB declined in popularity in the inter-war period as a result of public desire for peace and revulsion against 'militarism'.
 Membership in the JLB halved from a peak of 4,000 in 1910 to a low of 2,000 in 1925.

 Most of the senior Brigade members went into Civil Defence in 1939.
 The ordinary boys in the Brigade units were more confident and able to cope with service in the war.
 They knew their drill and were able to bypass a great deal of basic training because of the training they got in the Brigade.

 During World War II, approximately 60,000 Jewish men and women out of an Anglo-Jewish community estimated at 400,000 undertook military service.
 At least 2,010 of them died.
 No separate figures exist for the JLB contribution to the national effort during the war, but there is ample evidence that many ex-JLB lads saw rapid promotion through the ranks.

+Post-war

+On Thursday 13 August 2009 at their annual summer camp the JLGB broke the Guinness World Record for the largest custard pie fight, with 253 people taking part and throwing 648 pies in a matter of minutes.